The Left Hand Brewing Company: Delicious Brews Anyone Could Use

 As a way to give back to their community, they started Left Hand Brewing Foundation.
 They aim to connect their brewing community with local non-profits and causes.
 At their large events they highlight specific beneficiaries, as well as giving year-round to charities.
 A portion of their revenue also goes towards an endowment for future emergency needs in the community.

 Because of the widespread popularity of their beers, it gives the opportunity to help spread the word about Longmont, the charities and causes that they work with, and community needs.
 Last year they also opened up at festivals to not only donate a portion of revenue to chosen beneficiaries, but also host any local non-profit at the event free of charge.
 This gave the opportunity to connect their fan base with non-profits that may need that audience and awareness to grow their missions.

 The company has experienced rapid growth in recent years.
 With the addition of several new fermenters, a bright tank, and warehousing space, Left Hand continues to grow exponentially.
 And that’s something that everyone can raise a pint glass to!

-Put this Colorado brewery at the top of your list to visit and enjoy their incredible beer!
+Put this brewery at the top of your Colorado breweries list to visit and enjoy their incredible beer!